 The Shared Internal Audit Service (SIAS) is a partnership of eight Hertfordshire Authorities.
 The Council is represented on the Board that provides strategic direction and oversight for the partnership.
-The Manager of Corporate Risk is the Audit Champion for the Council and has monitoring meetings every two months with the Director of Finance and Support Services and SIAS managers.
+The Manager Head of Governance and Corporate Risk Management is the Audit Champion for the Council and has monitoring meetings every threewo months with the Director of Finance and Support Services and SIAS managers.
 Progress reports are submitted to four Audit Committee meetings per year.